relrod/blog/content/blog/ansible-fail-on-changes.md

 +++
-title = "Ansible: Failing When Changes Are Detected" description = "An approach to detecting changes and configuration drift with Semaphore UI and Ansible." date = 2025-04-25
+title = "Ansible: Fail When Changes Are Detected" description = "Detecting changes and configuration drift with Semaphore UI and Ansible." date = 2025-04-25

 [taxonomies]